Alexandre1er/Crunchyroll.bundle/README.md

 A: Not all content on Crunchyroll has HD quality videos available.
 This plugin will try to play content at the resolution you select.
 However, if a particular resolution is not available, it will play the next highest resolution available.
 This may also occur shortly after Crunchyroll releases a new video.
 Sometimes it takes Crunchyroll longer than expected to encode the HD quality videos.
 During this period of time the plugin only has access to the lower quality streams that have already been encoded.
 If this is the case, check back later and the HD quality video should be available.

-**Q: How do i hide mature content?**
+**Q: How do I hide mature content?**

-A: You can choose what type of content to show by changing the Mature Content Filter setting found under "Account Settings" > "Video Preferences" of the http://www.crunchyroll.com website.
+A: You can choose what type of content to show by changing the Mature Content Filter setting on the Crunchyroll website.
+Go to your [Account Settings](https://www.crunchyroll.com/acct/) and click on Video Preferences on the left side.
+Select the desired option from the Mature Content Filter drop down box.
+You should restart Plex Media Server after you've made this change.

+**Q: I get a "Cannot load M3U8: crossdomain access denied" error when trying to use this plugin on Plex Web.

+A: Using this plugin on Plex Web does not "officially" work in any browser but Safari on a Mac OSX.
+However, some users have had success by un-checking the "Direct Play" box in the Plex Web settings.
+(Settings > Web > Player > Show Advanced > un-check Direct Play checkbox)

+**Q: How do I change the subtitle language?

+A: You can configure this on the Crunchyroll website.
+Go to your [Account Settings](https://www.crunchyroll.com/acct/) and click on Video Preferences on the left side.
+Then select the desired language from the "Default Language" drop down box.
+This will cause all titles, descriptions, and subtitles to be displayed in that language.
+You should restart Plex Media Server after you've made this change.

 Changes
 =======
+v2.2.0
+* The plugin will now respect the language preference you set on the CR website.
+(Account Settings > Video Preferences > Default Language) All titles, descriptions, and subtitles will be shown in the selected language.
+* Updated the README.md with several new FAQs

 v2.1.5
-* Fixed an issue introduced by a recent CR update.
+* Fixed an issue introduced by a recent CR update

 v2.1.4
-* Fixed a bug that prevented all-access members from authenticating as premium users.
+* Fixed a bug that prevented all-access members from authenticating as premium users

 v2.1.3
 * Fixed bug from previous release preventing single season shows from displaying properly